Legal

 1.8 Customer Responsibility

-- Third-Party Liability: Customers are responsible for the actions of all authorized users of their account.
+• Third-Party Liability: Customers are responsible for the actions of all authorised users of their account.
 Customers may not resell, redistribute, or allow third parties to use services for prohibited activities.
-Customers must ensure all authorized users comply with this policy.

 2. Child Sexual Abuse Material (CSAM)